vulcandth/X4-Info-Miner/README.md

 between two stations in different sectors the trade is ignored.  `--avoid-illegal-sectors` only avoids illegal sectors on the leg from the seller to the buyer.

 Using `--player` with the trades option ranks deals by profit per kilometre and automatically limits them by your ship's cargo space and available credits.
+Cargo limits are derived from the player's current ship hold type and ware volume.

 The savefile can be compressed or uncompressed.
 It is the importing of the data that takes most of the time, once imported accessing the data is fast.